M-u-S/TA-get-me/README.md

 **Weather API** - get your API key from http://api.openweathermap.org and use the Splunk web to configure the input.

-**Google directions** - get your API key from https://developers.google.com/maps/documentation/directions/get-api-key and use the Splunk web to configure the input.
+**MapBox directions** - get your API key from https://www.mapbox.com and use the Splunk web to configure the input.

 **Usage:**